 Main Financing Options for DPLI Students

-Scholarships and Grants from State Foundations
+Scholarships & Grants from State Foundations

 Education Loans from Bank Islam

-Application Process and Required Documentation
+Application Process and Required Documents

 - EPF Withdrawal: If a student chooses to withdraw from their EPF, no interest is charged since this is money that the student has already saved themselves.